 Investing In Our Communities

 We have a strong and ongoing commitment to investing in infrastructure and keeping it updated and we are committed to delivering excellent service that our customers depend upon at an exceptional value.
-Tap water costs about a penny a gallon - a remarkable value compared to any other utilities today.
+Tap water is a remarkable value compared to any other utilities today.
 With few exceptions, water service remains the lowest utility bill that a household will pay.

 In fact, in Illinois alone, we have invested over $238 million since 2000 to improve service to our customers.
 Every year, we deliver system improvements to the communities we serve – from extending water mains to replacing meters and hydrants to upgrading plant equipment.

-Water Works - An update on water utility infrastructrure
+Water Works - An update on water utility infrastructure

 Illinois American Water Water Works newsletter is a bi-annual brief designed to provide community leaders with key information regarding our region’s water infrastructure and its vital role in job creation and retention.You will find summaries of current water infrastructure investment projects and examples of Illinois American Water community development efforts.